How to Use Chalk Couture Products

 Start with a 9×12 Surface.
 It will fit B size transfers – and if you join as a Club Couture member, you’ll get a fresh exclusive transfer along with coordinating paste EVERY month!
 I’ve put together a few of my favorites (& best-sellers) in this Beginner Chalk Kit.
 You can change out transfers & paste colors easily – just add to the cart & take out what you don’t want.

 Another suggestion is to start with a Try-Me Kit.
-These change frequently and come with everything you need including paste & squeegee.
+These change monthly and come with everything you need including paste & squeegee.